iamgriffon/iamgriffon/README.md

 - [X] Grew a secret crush on Python while mastering Javascript.
 - [X] Lost the Game, and so did you.
 - [X] Deployed a basic Heroku project without facing any errors.
+- [X] Replace Heroku (R.I.P) with Vercel as the standard deploy platform
 - [ ] Became the next Neil Peart.
 - [ ] World Domination.